Artist Bio

 Artist Statement

-As an Indigenous/Caucasian woman artist, I create large-scale mixed-media sculptures that explore my family heritage, Indigenous history, and issues impacting Native communities.
-I explore natural and organic forms in my sculptures and installations using metal, wood, leather, and Indigenous techniques.
-I draw from my own struggles with mental health and use my work to advocate for more awareness about mental health issues and threats to Indigenous women, girls, two-spirits, and LGBTQQIA+ people.
+I create large-scale mixed-media sculptures that explore my family heritage, Indigenous history, and the urgent issues facing our communities today.
+Using metal, wood, leather, and Indigenous techniques, I shape natural and organic forms that carry deep meaning.
+My art also draws from my own experiences with mental health and uses my work to raise awareness about mental wellness.